Jessybrenens/Test/DRAFT/Chapter04.md

 "Our next phase," Councilor Diaz continued, voice swelling with practiced inspiration, "involves expanded stability operations in sectors previously considered non-viable.
 Oceanic Solutions has developed breakthrough technology central to this initiative.
 Mr. Reeves, would you share an overview?"

-Victor Reeves stepped forward with the confidence of someone accustomed to command, the crowd parting before him.
+The air tightened as Victor claimed the stage, a current rippling through the crowd.
+The crowd split, peeling back from his path.
 "Thank you, Councilor.
 For decades, we've adapted to the world the flood created.
 Now, we're preparing to take a more active role in shaping that world."

 He activated a holographic display showing ocean current patterns, blue and white lines swirling above the audience's heads.
 "Project Watershed represents the culmination of research dating back to pre-flood era.
 Using targeted energy fields, we can modify deep ocean currents that drive surface conditions."

 The display shifted to show underwater installations, metal and glass structures anchored to the ocean floor.
 "These modulation stations, placed at key points in global current systems, will allow unprecedented control over regional climate patterns.
 Areas currently uninhabitable due to hyperstorms could be stabilized.
 Agricultural yields could be increased by optimizing rainfall distribution."

-Mira's pulse quickened.
+A chill crawled up Mira's arms, sharp and unbidden.
 This aligned with the anomalous current patterns Dr. Reyes had mentioned—but the scale was far greater than she'd imagined.
 They weren't just testing; they were implementing.
 Her fingers found her pendant, clutching it through fabric.

-"The first modulation station is already operational in the North Pacific Trench," Victor continued, voice carrying absolute certainty.
+"The first modulation station is already operational in the North Pacific Trench," Victor continued, his words glided, each one polished to pull them in.
 "Initial results have exceeded projections.
 With Council approval, we'll begin construction of the Atlantic and Indian Ocean stations within six months."

 The implications staggered her.
 Control of ocean currents meant control of global weather patterns.
 Control of weather meant control of food production, habitability, survival itself.